Helediron/mydu-server-mods/ModLoader/README.md

 Simply create a file named "secret.key" with a hex-encoded 32 bytes random value to activate the feature.

+## Synchronous mode

+Starting from client 1.4.7 asset loading can happen synchronously at the start of the login sequence.

+The client enables this mode if it detects a Mod named "SyncLoader".

+It then sends a manifest request by pushing a ModAction to SyncLoader with code 0.
+The login sequence will remain frozen until a VoxelCsgApplied is received with flag 8, unless everything in a received manifest is loaded from cache.

+The manifest must be sent as a VoxelCsgApplied with flag 17 instead of 7, so that the client knows to send ModAction with delta to "SyncLoader" instead of "Loader"

 ## Sample voxel nqdef

 This sample expect files "<name>_c.dds", "<name>_n.dds" and "<name>_mrao.dds"